treyodell8/frontend-project/README.md

 I have created a dictionary application, using a free API I found online.
 In the application, users can type in any english word, and information will be appended to the DOM and display on the screen.
-There external links, as well as a navigation bar.
+There are external links, as well as a navigation bar.